 Don’t be a victim of someone else’s behaviors.
 Make sure there is someone to call if you are feeling pressured to drink in social situations.
 Plan an escape if the temptation becomes great.
 Your peers should not control your decisions, so don’t let them.

 Surround yourself with strong people.
 Spending time with friends who resist peer pressure or avoid alcohol altogether increases your likelihood of doing the same.
 This positive influence may be helpful.

-If you or someone you know has developed an alcohol addiction, a nearby treatment center could help.
+If you or someone you know has developed an alcohol addiction, alcohol rehab could help.